Basic Information and Tips You Should Know Before Climbing Mount Fuji

 The web registration verification will be conducted at the 5th Station of the Fujinomiya Trail.

-On the Yamanashi Prefecture side (Yoshida Trail), new regulations will be implemented from 2024 to ensure the safe and comfortable ascent of Mount Fuji.
+On the Yamanashi side (Yoshida Route), various restrictions are in place to ensure a safe and comfortable climb of Mount Fuji.

 A gate will be installed at the entrance to the climbing trail at the 5th Station of the Yoshida Trail.